wcarhart/docs/docs/koi/development.md

 To write tests for a new feature, first select an appropriate subfolder and test file within the `tests/` folder.
 If you feel one doesn't exist, go ahead and create it.
 Make sure any files you add end in `.sh`, or `koitest` will not pick them up.

-In your new test file, use the following format.
+In your new test file, use the following format:
 ```bash
 #!/bin/bash
 # ========= TESTS ========= #